 Just show your toddler the different colored construction paper and tell them to go around the home and find things that match the color of the construction paper.
 How fun!
 This will certainly pass the time for you and your toddler on a rainy day.

 Just make sure they don’t get a hold of red markers or lipstick.
 Woops!
+Like I said, indoor fun for kids can get really messy!

-Have A Singing Contest
+Indoor Activities – Have A Singing Contest

 People – this rainy day activity will get loud and crazy, but it is so much FUN.
 We love to sing and dance at home and we honestly do it almost every morning during breakfast.
 You better believe the show continues during a thunderstorm!